The Most Important Supplies for Your New Puppy

 1. Dog Food

-Growing puppies need a dog food, like Hill’s® Science Diet® or Hill’s® Ideal Balance, that is specially formulated for their developmental stage— the “puppy” life stage.
+Growing puppies need a dog food, like Hill’s® Science Diet®, that is specially formulated for their developmental stage— the “puppy” life stage.
 Puppies need certain nutrients to grow strong bones and muscles, to feed their developing brains, and to build their immune systems without overdoing it on the calorie count.
 Optimal nutrient profiles are especially important for large breed puppies, as they can develop painful bone conditions when they are allowed to eat foods with a high calcium-to-phosphorus ratio and thus grow too quickly.
 Look for large breed puppy foods for puppies which will be 55 pounds or more once fully grown as an adult.

 2. Dog Treats